2 Describing data

 5. Produce a plot like the one above, but focused on questions related to R.

 6. If we want to know the popularity of R relative to other languages, we’re probably more interested in a percentage, instead of just the counts.
-Add a new variable that is the fraction of all questions asked in each year with a specific tag out to the dataset and plot this variable focused on questions related to R.
+Add a new variable that is the fraction of all questions asked in each year with a specific tag to the data set and plot this variable focused on questions related to R.

 7. Two popular R packages we have used in this chapter—dplyr and ggplot2—also have Stack Overflow tags.
 Perform the same steps that you did for R above for these two tags to see whether they are growing as well.

-8. Produce a plot that depicts the relative popularity of R, Python, SAS, Stata, and Matlab over time.
+8. Produce a plot that depicts the relative popularity of R, Python, SAS, and Stata over time.

-9. Which language among R, SAS, Stata, and MATLAB, has triggered the most questions in the history of Stack Overflow?
+9. Which language among R, SAS, and Stata has triggered the most questions in the history of Stack Overflow?
 (Hint: Use the dplyr verbs summarize() and group_by().)

 1. Unfortunately, as with any computer language, R can be a stickler for grammar.↩︎